 You know we love our hiking, right?
 We do it almost everywhere we go, and in all types of weather and environment.
 This year has seen some really fun hikes from lighthouse hunting to trekking through the snow in the spring, and now I can add hiking Huashan in the Shaanxi province of China.
 Huashan is the home of the death planks.

 While exploring Shaanxi province, we got to visit several Chinese National Parks, of which Huashan is one.
-We visited while staying in Xi’an.
+We visited while staying in Xi’an, but this can easily be added to nearly any China itinerary if you have the time.
 The drive wasn’t too bad and I’d do it again a thousand times.
 So, have you heard of this place I’m talking about?
 The death planks?
 Well, let me enlighten you.

 What you'll find...